TUDelft-CITG/coastpy/README.md

 ```

 ## Usage
-More extensive installation and usage instructions will be made available by
+More extensive installation and usage instructions will come when we build the
 documentation.
-For now you can clone the repository, install the environment, that comes
+For now you can clone the repository, install the environment - that comes
-with jupyterlab and then launch jupyter lab to explore the tutorials.
+with jupyterlab -, and then launch jupyter lab to explore the tutorials.

 ```bash
 git clone https://TUDelft-CITG/coastpy.git